 Evergreen (Love Theme from “A Star Is Born”) – Barbra Streisand

-I’ve always thought this to be one of the prettiest songs from the 1970s.
+I’ve always considered this one of the prettiest songs from the 1970s.
 Apparently, many people seem to think so too.
 I read someplace that this is one of the most popular songs at wedding receptions.

-I believe I ended up seeing “A Star Is Born” in the early 1980s, and although I thought it was a cool movie, my memories aren’t from the film, but from the magazine photo-story.
+I believe I ended up seeing “A Star Is Born” in the early 1980s.
+Although I thought it was a cool movie, my memories aren’t from the film but the magazine photo story.

 It’s worth noting that when Barbra Streisand won an Academy Award for this song, she became the first woman to win an Oscar for composing an original song for a movie.